zonkiie/apache_httpd_config_from_database/README.md

 ## Note
 I've implemented an own simple template "engine" for mod_db_config.
 It can be used instead of mod_macro.
 It works even with mod_ssl!
+This Module is under development, so changes are possible!

 ## Hints for independent operation from database server
 One possibility is to use a file-based Database System like sqlite.
 Maybe there are alternatives to sqlite.